sgolodetz/smglib/USAGE.md

 * In what follows, OHM denotes the *Oxford Hybrid Mapping* dataset.
 * You can find the scripts by name in PyCharm using `Navigate -> File...` (they're mostly in `smg-rescueflight`).
+* There are lots of different clients that you can use to feed sequences from different sources to the mapping servers.
+If you search for files of the form `*client.py` then you can see what's there.

 ### Common Tasks